Deruzala/Betfair-Racing-Database/README.md

 # Setup and api integration

-Clone the repository and build the solution
+Clone the repository, build and publish the solution

 Popular Betfair api wrappers are linked in the [Wiki](https://github.com/Deruzala/Betfair-Racing-Database/wiki)